Originally Published June 30, 2014 | Updated March 9, 2022

 Smitten with the location, he assumed responsibility for the Tofino General Hospital.
 In all the years he worked there, only one man who arrived failed to leave.
 A pretty impressive track record for a hospital which still only has 12 beds.

 Back when Dr. McDiarmid arrived, Tofino was only accessible by sea and air.
-It wasn’t until 1959 that a logging road through Port Alberni opened a pathway to Nanaimo.
+It wasn’t until 1959 that a logging road past Port Alberni opened a pathway to Nanaimo.
 The pothole-ridden dirt road may have been treacherous, but it was a path.

 His vision was a motel.
 Wanting nothing to do with restaurants or food, he planned a well-kept, but not extravagant, location where he could welcome visitors.
 By the late 1960’s, Tofino’s beaches were a haven for pioneer surfers, conscientious objectors and wayward hippies.
 Dr. McDiarmid could see that this pristine slice of heaven would one day become a destination for those looking to relax and unwind.
 He wisely purchased land.